 Some of the most important things you can do, according to the professionals, include:

-• Giving yourself permission to take time for yourself – just like on an aeroplane, you can’t help anyone else until you have helped yourself!
-If you can find a way to relax and if you can find a way to exercise, that will help you.
+• Permit yourself to take time for yourself – just like on an aeroplane, you can’t help anyone else until you have helped yourself!
+If you can find a way to relax and exercise, that will help you.

-• Setting yourself some clear short-term goals and some sort of schedule for working towards those goals.
+• Setting yourself some clear short-term goals and a schedule for working towards those goals.

-• Creating an image in your mind about what a good future would look like in the long-term and see if that fits in with your short-term goals.
+• Create an image of what a good future would look like in the long term and see if that fits with your short-term goals.

-• Focusing as much as possible on that good future and what will improve things on a day to day basis.
+• Focusing as much as possible on that good future and what will improve things daily.

 • Working towards forgiveness and leaving blame behind as much as possible – this isn’t because blame is ‘wrong’ – it is because it hurts you more than it will hurt anyone else (except possibly your children).
-Until you are able to let go of blame, you won’t be able to build the good life for yourself that you want and deserve.
+Until you can let go of blame, you won’t be able to build the good life for yourself that you want and deserve.

-The key thing is that you don’t have to do this alone – whatever your situation is, there are people who can help make the process of separation better for everyone involved.
+The key is that you don’t have to do this alone—whatever your situation, there are people who can help make the separation process better for everyone involved.